 How will the Gift Share Scheme be implemented?

 The Gift Share will be gifted to the Computer Laboratory, the academic department within the University of Cambridge.

 Typically, the Gift Share will be worth 1% of the company on a ‘fully-diluted’ basis, so after all investments are made, and once any options have vested and been exercised in the future.

 The Gift Share has no rights apart from its potential value at exit, which is defined as 1% in the Articles of Association, one of the three legal documents that typically define the ownership of a company (the others being the Shareholders Agreement and the share certificates themselves).

 Interested in participating in the 1% Golden Share Scheme?
 What’s the next step?

 In the first instance, please contact Professor Andy Hopper.

 If your company has yet to incorporate you will, no doubt, be in the process of drafting the Articles of Association, the company’s main constitutional documents.

 Model Articles are available from Companies House for private companies listed by shares.
-In addition, draft Articles from a company participating in the Golden Share Scheme may be made available to anyone wanting to take part in the scheme.
+In addition, draft Articles from a company participating in the Gift Share Scheme may be made available to anyone wanting to take part in the scheme.